Detecting Bots and Assessing Their Impact in Social Networks: Results of Bot Impact Assessment

 \subsubsection{Brexit}

 For Brexit there was a very small shift in the opinion mean.
 We first look at the posting rate distributions.
-We see in Table \ref{table:rate} that there is not statistical difference in the posting rate of the anti and pro-Brexit bots.
+We see in Table \ref{table:rate} that there is no statistical difference in the posting rate of the anti and pro-Brexit bots.
 Figure \ref{fig:bot_cdf_brexit} shows plots of the posting rate CDF's.
 As can be seen, the bots post much more frequently than the non-bot users.
 Therefore, one would expect the bots to have a non-trivial impact on the equilibrium opinions.
-However, this is not the case.
+However, because bots on both sides have similar posting rates, this is not the case.

 We next look at the follower count of the bots.
-From Figure \ref{fig:bot_cdf_brexit} we see that the bots follower count CDF is similar to the non-bots.
-It appears that the bots do not have an atypical reach in the graph.
-This is unlike the bots in the U.S. presidential debate graph.
+From Figure \ref{fig:bot_cdf_brexit} we see that the bots' follower count CDFs are higher than the non-bots, similar to the bots in the U.S. presidential debate graph.
+However, a KS test finds no statistical difference in the follower count distributions of both types of bots.

 We see that for Brexit that despite having higher posting rates than non-bot users, the bots do not cause any significant shift in the equilibrium opinion.
 This is even more surprising given that the bots constitute 5.6\% of the network.
 This is an order of magnitude larger than the percentage of bots in the U.S. presidential debate network.
 This shows how simple measures of bot impact, such as their number, can be misleading when one ignores the structure of the network in which they exist.